-How Mark Brunell went from an ‘absolutely horrible’ draft day to become one of the best NFL quarterbacks
+How former UW QB Mark Brunell overcame an ‘absolutely horrible’ NFL draft day

-Sure, Mark Brunell’s college career hadn’t gone the way he’d planned after a knee injury suffered in the spring before his junior season wiped out most of that year and saw Billy Joe Hobert emerge as UW’s starter while he recovered.
+Sure, Mark Brunell’s career at the University of Washington hadn’t gone the way he’d planned after a knee injury suffered in the spring before his junior season wiped out most of that year and saw Billy Joe Hobert emerge as the Huskies’ starter while he recovered.

-And yeah, he knew there were questions among NFL scouts about his size (6-1, 206) and his style of play — he ran for almost as many touchdowns (19) as he threw for at Washington (23).
+And yeah, he knew there were questions among NFL scouts about his size (6 feet 1, 206 pounds) and his style of play — he ran for almost as many touchdowns (19) as he threw for at UW (23).

-Still, he thought he’d done well at the combine and answered every question about his health, and he had being a former Rose Bowl MVP (in 1991 when UW beat Iowa 46-34) to his name.
+Still, he thought he’d done well at the NFL combine and answered every question about his health, and he was a former Rose Bowl MVP (in 1991 when UW beat Iowa 46-34).

-As the 1993 draft approached, he figured being taken somewhere in the first four rounds was realistic.
+As the 1993 draft approached, he figured to be taken somewhere in the first four rounds.

-So he decided to partake in what was beginning to become the thing to do, inviting a bunch of friends, family and UW teammates over for a draft party to watch the first day (the draft that year was eight rounds, with the first four on Saturday, the next four on Sunday).
+So he decided to invite a bunch of friends, family and UW teammates over for a draft party to watch the first day (the draft that year was eight rounds, with the first four Saturday, the next four Sunday).

 Dozens gathered at the home of the parents of Brunell’s wife Stacy (they’d gotten married the year before and remain married today) up on the Sammamish plateau.

-“I at least thought I was going to be a first-day guy,’’ said Brunell.
+“I at least thought I was going to be a first-day guy,” Brunell said.
 “I was told fourth (round) at the latest, maybe three.
 There were some teams that were interested, specifically the Cowboys.
-They were looking for a backup to Troy Aikman.
-So I thought I was going to be a first-day guy.’’
+They were looking for a backup to Troy Aikman.”

-Everyone gathered around the TVs as the draft began and Washington State’s Drew Bledsoe was taken first by the Patriots and then Notre Dame’s Rick Mirer second by the Seahawks.
+Everyone gathered around the TVs as the draft began and Washington State’s Drew Bledsoe was taken first overall by the Patriots and Notre Dame’s Rick Mirer second by the Seahawks.

 And then they waited.